DMScript Price Hits $0.0004 (DMST)

 DMScript Profile

 DMScript’s total supply is 100,000,000 coins.
+DMScript’s official website is dmscript.com.
 DMScript’s official Twitter account is @DMScript and its Facebook page is accessible here.
-The official website for DMScript is dmscript.com.

 Buying and Selling DMScript